 Researching, collecting, preserving and publishing the history of the Haines Family settlers and others in the area of what is now known as northern Greene County, Town of Hunter, Catskill Mountains, New York, commonly referred to as the mountaintop.

-Click here to read the 2021 newsletter, including info on the
+Click here to read the 2022 newsletter with all the details!

 A helpful note: If you have the name of a Haines ancestor that you wish to further research, go to the "index" page by clicking here to look for the name and see if there is a corresponding page that may have further infomation for you.
 The entire list of the descendents of John and Mary (Frost) Haines, as contained in our genealogy tome, is now posted.
 Other relevant pages are also posted, with information on censuses, various inns and boarding houses of the time that were built and owned by Haines families, and more.